Algebraic Symmetry

 The property of an expression or equation that remains unchanged when certain transformations — such as swapping variables — are applied.

-Why is Algebraic Symmetry important?
+What is the Algebraic Symmetry formula?

 How Algebraic Symmetry Connects to Other Ideas